NangWeiLun/Employee-Assignation-For-A-Project/README.md

 # Employee Assignation For A Project By Using Genetic Algorithm

-- My assignment in Evolutionary Computing course.
+- My assignment in UTeM's course Evolutionary Computing.
 Write in C++, simple software run only in terminal.

 - A software that use to achieve the best solution which pay out the minimum of salary and get back the maximum of employees’ efficiency.